box-project/box/doc/configuration.md

 that the extension `iconv` is loaded.
 If those requirements are not met, then a user friendly error message will be given to the user.

-This check will work for PHP 5.3+ and requires the existence of the `composer.lock` file.
-If no `composer.lock` file is found then the requirements check will not be added to the PHAR.
+This check will work for PHP 5.3+ and requires the existence of the `composer.json` or `composer.lock` file.
+If neither of those files are found then the requirements check will not be added to the PHAR.

+Be wary that when a `composer.lock` file is found, it will be taken as the source of truth for establishing the requirements regardless of the content of the `composer.json`.

+If a `composer.json` is found without a `composer.lock`, the it will be taken as the source of truth for establishing the requirements regardless of whether there is no `composer.lock` because there is no dependencies or because it has been removed.

 ## Including files